mseminatore/TeslaJS/README.md

 parameter to API calls) so that it was possible to use the library to make multiple overlapping async calls for different vehicles for data-logging.

+## Library Users

+A growing number of projects use the library or are based on its code.
+One project is the [Tesla Control](https://www.teslacontrol.app) app in the Windows Store.
+This Universal Windows App runs on Windows desktop, Windows Phone and Xbox.

 ## Documentation

 We've recently added auto-generated documentation via jsdocs.
 See the